 Azimo or Currencies Direct – which of these company’s services should you use to transfer funds overseas?
 While a number of people use Azimo, there is no dearth of Currencies Direct users, as well.
 Not surprisingly, users of both companies are usually quite satisfied.

 Choosing between Currencies Direct and Azimo for your fund transfer needs requires that you address multiple aspects.
-I have divided this comparison into the following sections accordingly.
+This comparison is divided into the following sections accordingly:

 - Exchange Rates